Where is the court located?

 Can I make payments on my fine or must I pay the full amount?

-You can apply for a payment extension in order to satisfy your fine.
-The average fine amount will be given a two week payment extension.
-In exceptional circumstances, you may explain your financial situation to the Court.
-Community Service may be performed in lieu of the fine if approved by the court.
-If you are unable to satisfy the full amount of the fine on the sentencing date, you will be assessed an additional payment extension fee of 10% of the total amount owing, minimum $25, maximum $100.
+You can apply for a payment extension in order to satisfy your fine, however, you will be assessed an additional payment extension fee of 10% of the total amount owing, minimum $25 or maximum $100.